blumixid/docs/dedicated/index.md

 # {{site.data.keyword.Bluemix_notm}} Dedicated
 {: #dedicated}

-Last updated: 11 October 2016
+Last updated: 2 Novemver 2016
 {: .last-updated}

-{{site.data.keyword.Bluemix_notm}} is an open-standards, cloud-based platform for building, running, and managing applications.
+{{site.data.keyword.Bluemix_notm}} operated by 21ViaNet is an open-standards, cloud-based platform for building, running, and managing applications.
 With {{site.data.keyword.Bluemix_notm}} Dedicated, you get the power and simplicity of {{site.data.keyword.Bluemix_notm}}&mdash;in your own dedicated environment that is securely connected to both the {{site.data.keyword.Bluemix_notm}} Public environment and your own network.
 {:shortdesc}

-{{site.data.keyword.Bluemix_notm}} Dedicated in China is supported by IBM Bluebox, an OpenStack-based, private cloud infrastructure. {{site.data.keyword.Bluemix_notm}} Dedicated customers in China can request support from the [ {{site.data.keyword.Bluemix_notm}} Supporting Ticket System](https://chinabluemix.itsm.unisysedge.cn){: new_window}.
+{{site.data.keyword.Bluemix_notm}} Dedicated in China is supported by IBM Bluebox, an OpenStack-based, private cloud infrastructure. {{site.data.keyword.Bluemix_notm}} Dedicated customers in China can request support from the [{{site.data.keyword.Bluemix_notm}} Supporting Ticket System](https://chinabluemix.itsm.unisysedge.cn){: new_window}.
+In addition, Chinese customers can get free support from [IBM developerWorks China Developer Centers](https://developer.ibm.com/cn_answers/bluemix/){: new_window}.

 All dedicated deployments of {{site.data.keyword.Bluemix_notm}} include the following benefits and features at no additional cost: VPN, private virtual local area network (VLAN), firewall, connectivity with your LDAP, ability to leverage existing on-premises databases and apps, 24/7 on-site security, dedicated hardware, and standard support.